Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

       - any
       - any
       - An unsigned 8-bit valued control ranging from minimum to maximum inclusive.
-The step value indicates the increment between values.
+The step value indicates the woke increment between values.
     * - ``V4L2_CTRL_TYPE_U16``
       - any
       - any
       - any
       - An unsigned 16-bit valued control ranging from minimum to maximum inclusive.
-The step value indicates the increment between values.
+The step value indicates the woke increment between values.
     * - ``V4L2_CTRL_TYPE_U32``
       - any
       - any
       - any
       - An unsigned 32-bit valued control ranging from minimum to maximum inclusive.
-The step value indicates the increment between values.
+The step value indicates the woke increment between values.
     * - ``V4L2_CTRL_TYPE_MPEG2_QUANTISATION``
       - n/a
       - n/a